 The Authority's purposes, vision and intended outcomes for residents, visitors and other stakeholders are identified in a range of policy documents.
 The overarching vision for the management of the Forest is set out in the Partnership Plan 2015 - 2020.
-The plan was developed and approved in 2015 following extensive community engagement; a total of 27 organisations are set to deliver the plan over the next five years.
+The plan was developed and approved in 2015 following extensive community engagement; a total of 27 organisations are set to deliver the plan over the five years.
 This is the first such New Forest Partnership Plan and has encouraged a wide range of important stakeholders to put down in writing what they will be doing for the Forest during this time, increasing governance and accountability for all.

-The Authority's Business Plan 2015 - 2018, also published in 2015, sets out the main framework for the work programme of the Authority over the three years based on its specific objectives and outcomes from the Partnership Plan (a new Business Plan will need to be drafted during 2017/18 to cover the period after 2018).
-The work programmes are aligned to the Authority's purposes and duty of Protect, Enjoy, Prosper and Aiming for Excellence.
+The Authority's Business Plan 2015 - 2018, also published in 2015, set out the main framework for the work programme of the Authority over the three years based on its specific objectives and outcomes from the Partnership Plan.
+The work programmes are aligned to the Authority's purposes and duty of Protect, Enjoy, Prosper and Achieving Excellence.
+A new Business Plan for 2018 - 2021 was approved by the Authority in March 2018.

-Of the sixty-one Actions/Outcomes in the 2016/17 part of our Business Plan, fifty-eight were shown as "green" at year-end, three as "amber" and none as "red".
-Of those three shown as amber or red, all have been addressed further in the 2017/18 Business Plan and/or work schedules.
-Further details of the work undertaken by the Authority this year can be found in our 'Annual Review' which will be published in July 2017 and made available on our website.
+Of the fifty-nine Actions/Outcomes in the 2017/18 part of our Business Plan, forty-six were shown as "green" at year-end, twelve as "amber" and one as "red".
+Of those shown as amber or red, all have been addressed further in the 2018/19 Business Plan and/or work schedules.
+Further details of the work undertaken by the Authority this year can be found in our 'Annual Review' which will be published in July 2018 and made available on our website.